-The MSN program consists of a total of 36 semester credit hours.
-Fifteen of the 36 hours are required core courses taken by all students in the program.
+The MSN program consists of a total of 41 semester credit hours.
+Fifteen of the hours are required core courses taken by all students in the program.
 The required courses include content related to nursing theory, research, advanced pathophysiology, advanced health assessment, and pharmacology.
 An additional core course, Information Technology in Health Care, will be taken by students in the education and leadership tracks.
-Two of the tracks (Education and Leadership) consist of 18 credit hours and the Informatics track consists of 21 credit hours.
 The Nurse Educator track prepares nurses to facilitate learning in various environments through the application of knowledge.
 Course content in this track includes the principles of education, teaching strategies, evaluation of learning, and curriculum development.
 The Nurse Leadership track focuses on preparing nurses to function as leaders in order to provide safe evidence-based care within various healthcare organizations, analyze different healthcare delivery systems, and develop skills in human resource and healthcare financial management.
 The Nurse Informatics track prepares students to assume the role of a nurse informaticist.
 Courses in this track focus on data analysis, project management, clinical decision support, electronic health data exchange, and process improvement through the implementation and integration of health information technologies.